caiodom/essential-mediator/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![.NET 9.0](https://img.shields.io/badge/.NET-9.0-purple.svg)](https://dotnet.microsoft.com/)

+> ⚠️ **Under Construction** - This project is currently under active development.
+APIs may change and features may be incomplete.
+Not recommended for production use yet.

 A simple, lightweight, and efficient implementation of the Mediator pattern for .NET, designed for simplicity and enhanced functionality with modular architecture.

 ## Features